RyoKosaka/HelloDrum-arduino-Library/instruction.md

   MIDI.sendPolyPressure(ride.noteCup, 0, 10);
 }
 ```
 PolyPressure is a MIDI signal that shows the strength of the power to hold down the keyboard.
-Lines 166-174.
 When choke becomes true, it sets the value to 127 (maximize it) and sends it.

-## Setting Mode
+## Setting Values

 Please refer to [**this video**](http://www.youtube.com/watch?v=She6CrFEwQw)
-In this video, "minimalDrumKit.ino" which is sample code is used.
+In this video, "minimalDrumKit.ino" which is sample code is used.(Ver.
+0.7.0)
 [![img](http://img.youtube.com/vi/She6CrFEwQw/0.jpg)](http://www.youtube.com/watch?v=She6CrFEwQw)